-Through most of the 20th century gaps in income between rich and poor declined in the US, but after 1970 we experienced a very rapid increase in inequality.
-This course challenges students to investigate why people make different amounts of money, why income inequality has risen so dramatically in recent years, what public policy tools exist to counter inequality increases, and what different institutional arrangements different countries use to lower inequality.
+History shows that the gap between the rich and the poor has varied over time within and between countries, most recently seeming to increase within many countries while somewhat decreasing between countries.
+This course challenges students to investigate why people make different amounts of money, why income inequality has changed dramatically in recent years, what public policy tools exist to counter inequality increases, and what different institutional arrangements different countries use to lower inequality.

 How does society balance the benefits of environmental protection and preservation against the costs?
 Though some might say that the environment is priceless, economists recognize that every action involves trade-offs.
 This course investigates sustainability through comparing costs and benefits.
 From this perspective, other questions arise: How can we design policies that incentivize sustainable choices?
 Why might usual market functioning fail to achieve sustainability?
 Do we need to put a price on the environment in order to protect it?
 How do we measure an economy's "success"?

 Will we face an energy crisis in the near future, or will technological breakthroughs solve problems?
 Will we destroy the environment by careless use of polluting energy, or we will find new and clean sources of energy that resolves the environmental issue once and for all?
 Will politicians and governments succeed in agreeing on a coherent strategy to deal with global issues related to energy, or do we expect individual countries to move in different directions and exacerbate the problems?